19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 “DI Fund” means the Deposit Insurance Fund reconstituted under section 9;

-“direct insurer” has the same meaning as in section 1A of the Insurance Act (Cap.
-142);
+“direct insurer” has the same meaning as in section 1A of the Insurance Act;

 “DI Scheme” means the Deposit Insurance Scheme reconstituted under section 4;

 “DI Scheme member” means a member of the DI Scheme;

-“electronic record” has the same meaning as in section 2 of the Electronic Transactions Act 2010 (Act 16 of 2010);
+“electronic record” has the same meaning as in section 2 of the Electronic Transactions Act (Cap.
+88);

 “electronic service” means the electronic service provided by the Authority under section 86;